Unstable housing may be responsible

 The model projected estimates for 56 countries with

-sufficient data on HCV and HIV prevalence as well as the housing status of people
+sufficient data on hepatitis C and HIV prevalence as well as the housing status of people

 who inject drugs.